 Can Dogs Get Psoriasis?

-Dogs can indeed develop psoriasis just as people do, and they share many of the same symptoms associated with this skin disorder.
-Unfortunately, this means that psoriasis is just as uncomfortable and stressful a condition for dogs as it is for humans.
+Yes, dogs can develop psoriasis just as people do, although it has only been rarely documented.
+Canines share many of the same symptoms that humans do, so, unfortunately, this means that psoriasis is just as uncomfortable and stressful a condition for dogs as it is for humans.

 Canine psoriasis is the result of a compromised immune system that attacks healthy cells, causing cell abnormalities.
 These cells are overproduced by the body and form thick patches of skin cells on the surface of the body.
 The body’s response causes persistent itching to occur.

 Read on to learn more about psoriasis in dogs and check out other skin conditions in Scaly Skin in Dogs.